Public holidays in Kosovo

-Kosovo celebrates ten public holidays a year.
+Kosovo celebrates eleven public holidays a year.
 Most businesses may give their employees the day off, but the restaurants, bars and large supermarkets might be open.
 When the public holidays are on a Saturday or Sunday, workers and students have a day off on Monday.

 Fifty percent of the national holidays are religious holidays.
-Two are dedicated to the Muslim community.
+Two of them are dedicated to the Muslim community.
 The first is the Feast of the Sacrifice (Bajramit të Vogël) and the second is the Sugar Feast (Bajramit të Madh), which is the end of the Ramadan.

 Public holidays in Kosovo: five are non-religious

 One of the most important holidays in this small Balkan state is not a public holiday.
 The Albanian Independence Day (Dita e flamurit) is very important for all Kosovars with an Albanian background.
 Most schools and offices are not open on that day.
 This Albanian Flag Day is every year on the 28th of November.